joeberkovitz/qgis-nautical/index.md

 To make new auto-labeled compass route layers, please use the [Compass Routes plugin](#compass-routes-plugin).

+### Adding custom layers

+You are not limited to working with the data included in the template project.
+For example, here is a link to a [public database of wind turbines](https://eerscmap.usgs.gov/uswtdb/data/) maintained by the US Geological service, at least as of 2021.
+Visit this page and download the GeoJSON format file described there.

+Then use **Layer > Add Layer > New Vector Layer...** to load the GeoJSON file into QGIS.
+Make sure the new layer is above the charts or you won't see it.
+Now your map will include the locations of all US wind turbines.
+You can also use advanced features of QGIS like the Identify tool to look up information about the turbines like their height, their location, their names and so forth.
+Learning how to do this with QGIS is a worthwhile exercise.

 ### Simplifying the user interface

 QGIS has a lot of extra bells and whistles that you may never use.
 To